-I recently encountered this issue when working with a well-founded relation R
+I recently encountered this issue when working with a well-founded relation R.

-I wanted to use well-founded induction to prove a proposition P
+I wanted to use well-founded induction to prove a proposition P, but I needed to

 in other words, I needed my inductive hypothesis to go more than just one step back.

-This is an issue because my relation is not transitive--in my case, R
+This is an issue because my relation is not transitive--in my case, R is a relation between game states,

-means that the move x -> y
+where R y x means that the move x -> y is a valid move.

-are valid moves, it does not necessarily follow that x -> z
+If x -> y and y -> z are valid moves, it does not necessarily follow that x -> z is a valid move.

 The problem here is that our inductive hypothesis is not strong enough--we need the equivalent of